janawold1/2026_S_nereis_Cons_Gen/02_PopGen.md

     -g reference/TI_scaffolded_as_CT_bedtools_genome.txt | grep -v sf | grep -v WNM | \
     grep -v CM020500 | grep -v CM020463 | grep -v CM020462 > angsd_scaffolded/TI_scaffolded_neutral_regions.bed
 ```
-No regions within 1kb of the start/end of the chromosome were retained.
+No regions within 1kb of the start/end of the chromosome were retained to account for poor assembly at repetitive regions of the genome.
 This left 22,167 regions covering 615,256,912 bp for analyses.
 This corresponds to roughly 52% of the genome.

 This file was then indexed for use with the `angsd -sites` option.
 ```
 angsd sites index TI_scaffolded_neutral_regions.bed
 ```

 We also extracted the autosomoal chromosomes from the common tern assembly, and renamed them with the same names in the tara iti reference assembly.
 This was so we could polarize the site frequency spectrum with common tern as the ancestral state.

+## Remember ANGSD method of reconstructing outgroup when TI ONT assembly complete
 ```
 faSomeRecords common_tern.fa common_tern_autosomes.bed common_tern_autosomes.fasta